wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.1.6 =
-* Updated: Added all available addons to the slider.
+* Updated: Added all available addons to the slider

 = 3.1.5 =
 * Updated: Changed the ad slider so that it doesn't display products you already have.